fbernutz/die-himmelstraeumerin-blog/Content/sketchnotes/interview-topic-structs-vs-classes.md

 # iOS Interview Topic: Structs vs Classes

-👉 Read more about possible interview topics in ["Summaries of (some possible) iOS Interview Topics"](https://fbernutz.github.io/posts/summaries-ios-interview-topics/)
+👉 Read more about this in ["Sketchnote Summaries of possible iOS Interview Topics"](https://fbernutz.github.io/posts/summaries-ios-interview-topics/)